Holocaust Photo: 1941 Nazi Murderer Now Identified | LatestLY

 "The Last Jew in Vinnitsa" is one of the starkest images of the Holocaust in Eastern Europe.
-Thanks to AI and hive minds, we now know the perpetrator's identity.A man in a long coat with a full head of hair and sunken cheeks, kneels at the edge of a mass grave, resigned to his fate.
+Thanks to AI and hive minds, we now know the identity of the perpetrator.A man in a long coat with a full head of hair and sunken cheeks kneels at the edge of a mass grave, resigned to his fate.

 The dozens of corpses below him and the gunman pointing a pistol to the back of his head leave no room for doubt — he knows his life is about to end.
 The victim's identity remains a mystery, but a match has been found for the perpetrator with 99% certainty.

-The latest findings by the former head of the United States Holocaust Memorial Museum's research department recently appeared in the Zeitschrift für Geschichtswissenschaft (or "Journal of Historical Science"), published by Metropol Verlag.
+The latest findings by the former head of the research department at the United States Holocaust Memorial Museum recently appeared in the Zeitschrift für Geschichtswissenschaft (or "Journal of Historical Science"), published by Metropol Verlag.

 "This is a massive step forward in getting to the historical reality of the Holocaust.
 These are the moments where — if I can generalize — where historians are really thinking, 'Aha, here I've really pushed the limit of what we know'," Matthäus told DW.